Azure Disk Encryption troubleshooting guide

 Linux operating system (OS) disk encryption must unmount the OS drive before running it through the full disk encryption process.
 If it can't unmount the drive, an error message of "failed to unmount after …" is likely to occur.

-This error can occur when OS disk encryption is tried on a target VM environment that has been changed from the supported stock gallery image.
+This error can occur when OS disk encryption is attempted on a VM with an environment that has been changed from the supported stock gallery image.
 Deviations from the supported image can interfere with the extension’s ability to unmount the OS drive.
 Examples of deviations can include the following items:

 - Customized images no longer match a supported file system or partitioning scheme.